-Store your trusty garden tools neatly in this easy to build mini-shed!
+Store your trusty garden tools neatly in this easy to build tool cupboard!

 2 x 20 x 140 x 650mm (1 board for each component)

-For the frameworks: Each of the above components requires a framework, onto which will be screwed the boards.
-To make the frameworks, buy a 10 m length of 20 x 70 mm plank and cut it to fit the length and width of each component (see ‘assembled dimensions’ on the diagram for these measurements – remember, as you will be making box-shaped frameworks, you need to double each of these measurements to accommodate the four sides of each component).
-Make allowances of 100 mm for each cut length, as you will then need to cut them again, using the mitre box, so you can neatly mitre-join each corner of each boxshaped framework, ensuring it matches the component dimensions given.
+Remember, as you will be making box-shaped frameworks, you need to double each of these measurements to accommodate the four sides of each component).
+Make allowances of 100 mm for each cut length, as you will then need to cut them again, using the mitre box, so you can neatly mitre-join each corner of each box-shaped framework, ensuring it matches the component dimensions given.

 2 x 20 x 105 x 630 mm

 2 x 20 x 50 x 360 mm (tie-pieces for each side of the flap; the boards will be

 screwed to these pieces to secure them)